YogeshwarBhise/C/README.md

 # C
 C Programming.
-This repository has 2 sub repositories, as Conceptual and ProblemSolving
+This repository contains conceptual as well as problem solving codes in C.